deadcoast/scrubb_cli/docs/COMMAND_REFERENCE.md

 # Preview with tree visualization
 scrubb folder --tree --dry

+# Skip confirmation prompt
+scrubb folder --yes

+# Using alias
+scrubb f --dry
 ```

 **Options**:
 - `--dry`: Enable dry-run mode to preview changes without executing them
 - `--tree`: Display directory tree visualization before and after execution with comprehensive statistics
+- `--yes` or `-y`: Skip confirmation prompt and proceed automatically (use with caution)
+- `--verbose` or `-v`: Display detailed debug information including file-by-file processing
+- `--quiet` or `-q`: Suppress all non-essential output, showing only errors

 **Interactive Workflow (Regular Mode)**:
 1. System prompts: "Enter the directory path to clean up:"
 2. User provides a directory path (absolute, relative, or with tilde expansion)
 3. System validates the path exists and is a directory
 4. System recursively scans all files in the directory tree
+5. System displays a summary of planned operations
+6. **System prompts for confirmation**: "Proceed with folder cleanup? (yes/no)"
+7. User confirms (yes/y/Y/YES or Enter) or cancels (no/n/N/NO)
-5. Files are categorized by extension and moved to organized folders
+8. If confirmed: Files are categorized by extension and moved to organized folders
-6. Empty directories are automatically removed
+9. Empty directories are automatically removed
-7. Statistics are displayed
+10. Statistics are displayed

+**Note**: Use `--yes` or `-y` flag to skip the confirmation prompt for automated workflows.

 **Interactive Workflow (Dry-Run Mode)**:
 1. System displays prominent dry-run mode indicator